aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttag/clear/_index.md

 title: StructuredDocumentTag.Clear
 linktitle: Clear
 second_title: Aspose.Words for .NET API Reference
-description: StructuredDocumentTag method.
+description: StructuredDocumentTag Clear method.
 Clears contents of this structured document tag and displays a placeholder if it is defined in C#.
 type: docs
 weight: 340
 url: /net/aspose.words.markup/structureddocumenttag/clear/